Andy4495/MSP430TempSensorWithDisplay/README.md

 In addition to using the SHARP96 LCD to display the temperature and other settings, a [Wireless Sensor Receiver Hub][5] can be used to process and store the data.

-In order to save program space, this sketch uses [software I2C][7] to get data from the [BQ27510 Fuel Gauge][12] on the Fuel Tank [BoosterPack][3] instead of the [Fuel Tank Library][13].
-The BQ27510 has a simple I2C interface which makes it easy to implement directly without the use of a specialized library.

 ## Hardware Modifications ##

-Because of some BoosterPack/LaunchPad pin incompatibilities, it is necessary to do the following with this design:
+Because of some BoosterPack/LaunchPad pin incompatibilities and to decrease power consumption, it is necessary to make the following hardware changes:

-1. Modify the [FuelTank][3] BoosterPack hardware and move SCL from pin 14 to pin 9.
-2. Modify the [FuelTank][3] BoosterPack hardware and move SDA from pin 15 to pin 10.
+- [FR2433][1] LaunchPad

-3. Remove jumper JP10 from the [FR2433][1] LaunchPad to disconnect LED1.
+  1. Remove jumper J10 to disconnect LED1.
-4. Remove jumper JP11 from the [FR2433][1] LaunchPad to disconnect LED2.
+  2. Remove jumper J11 to disconnect LED2.
+  3. Remove all jumpers from J101 to disconnect the emulation section from the target section of the LaunchPad.
+    - Note that you will need to connect the GND, SBWTDIO, and SBWTDCK jumpers to program the board.
+    - Do not supply USB power to the LaunchPad when it is plugged into the FuelTank BoosterPack unless the 5V and 3V3 jumppers are removed.

+- [FuelTank][3] BoosterPack

+  1. Route the I2C signals to pins 9 and 10
+     - Cut the PC traces on the front of the FuelTank that go to pins 14 and 15 (these traces start at two vias directly beneath R5).
+     - Gently remove the JP1 female header by inserting a thin flat screwdriver between the header and the PC board.
+Set the header aside so it can be replaced later.
+     - Solder a wire from the right pad of R6 (leaving the resistor in place) to BoosterPack pin 10, as close to the PC board as possible (this is the new SDA signal).
+     - Solder a wire from the right pad of R5 (leaving the resistor in place) to BoosterPack pin 9, as close to the PC board as possible (this is the new SCL signal).
+     - Use a small diagonal cutter or other tool to clip away excess plastic on the removed header where pins 9 and 10 are located.
+This is to allow some clearance to the newly soldered wires when replacing the header.
+     - Replace the JP1 female header.
-5. Remove resistors R11, R12, R13 from the [FuelTank][3] BoosterPack so that the CHARGE, EN, and POWER_GOOD signals don't interfere with LCD control and SPI signals.
+  2. Remove resistors R11, R12, R13 from the [FuelTank][3] BoosterPack so that the CHARGE, EN, and POWER_GOOD signals don't interfere with LCD control and SPI signals.

-To decrease overall power consumption, disconnect the emulation section of the LaunchPad -- remove all jumpers from J101.
+  3. Remove 10KΩ resistors R18 and R20 and install pulldown 10KΩ or 22KΩ resistors in R17 and R19 to significantly reduce current consumption.
+The configuration of the [TPS6300x][16] buck/boost converters on the FuelTank causes a relatively high current drain in low-power configurations.
+See [this article][15] for more information.

 ## Library Modifications ##